top of page

 About

-The 1619 National Celebration of Black Women, Inc. is a powerful movement that recognizes the extraordinary contributions of Black women in building America 400 years after the first African captives arrived in English North America.
-Join us in celebrating the incredible legacy of Black women! by Sheryl Mallory-Johnson in San Diego, California, April 2018.
-This non-profit organization is dedicated to uplifting and educating Black women and girls about their ancestry and the sacrifices made by Black women throughout American history.
+Get ready to celebrate the incredible legacy of Black women with 1619 National Celebration of Black Women, Inc. (1619NCBW) founded by the Sheryl Mallory-Johnson in San Diego, California, April 2018.
+This non-profit organization is dedicated to uplifting and educating Black women and girls about their ancestry and their extraordinary sacrifices made throughout American history since the first African captives arrived to Colonial America in the year 1619.

 SyluraBarron.jpg